Guided E-Biking In Glacier National Park

 When Glacier is still largely under snow, the best way to explore her beauty is by bicycle.
 Explore roads closed to vehicle traffic with our experienced, friendly, and interpretive guides.

-Time: 1:30 meeting time, 2:00 p.m. departure, beginning early May until the Going-to-the-Sun Road opens fully to vehicles.
+Time: All days except Wednesdays and Saturdays.
+1:30 meeting time, 2:00 p.m. departure, beginning mid May until the Going-to-the-Sun Road opens fully to vehicles.

 Trip Duration: Typically 4 – 5 hours, depending on road conditions/availability